NOVA Mah Jongg - “Building community one tile at a time”

 Playing the game Mah Jongg is healthy for the brain and social life.
 Best played with a table of 4, it can also be a game for 2, 3 or 5 players.
 The levels of competition can range from a friendly, social game playing for “mahjong” to adding the element of score keeping with money to full-blown competitive playing in tournaments.

-Beginner lessons are being offered to groups of 3-8 students.
-Those who know the game and looking to improve skills and strategy can request advanced lessons.
+Players who already know the game and are looking to refine their skills and strategy may request advanced lessons.

 Regular Weekly Play